 Princeton Friends School is a private middle school in Princeton Township.
-128 students attend Princeton Friends School and identify as White, non-Hispanic; Asian/Pacific Islander; and Black, non-Hispanic.
+139 students go to Princeton Friends School and identify primarily as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
 The ratio of students to teachers at Princeton Friends School is 6:1.
 Chapin School is one of the nearest middle schools.

 - Ceramics sculpture

 - Drawing painting

 - Cross country